John Sanford: His Life and Work

 Sanford was inspired to write by his childhood acquaintance Nathanael West.
 William Carlos Williams, Ernest Hemingway and James Joyce were also important early influences on Sanford's themes and style.
 But Sanford was a true original whose body of work displays a style uniquely his own.

-Sanford's titles include The Water Wheel, The Old Man's Place, Seventy Times Seven, The People from Heaven, A Man Without Shoes, The Land that Touches Mine, A More Goodly Country, Winters of that Country, The Color of the Air, Maggie: A Love Story, and A Palace of Silver.
+Sanford's titles include The Water Wheel, The Old Man's Place, Seventy Times Seven/Make My Bed in Hell, The People from Heaven, A Man Without Shoes, The Land that Touches Mine, A More Goodly Country, Winters of that Country, The Color of the Air, Maggie: A Love Story, and A Palace of Silver.

 During his later years, Sanford was variously described as the "most unjustly neglected major writer in America" and "America's greatest unread writer."
 Just before Sanford's death, the Los Angeles Times called him "an authentic hero of American letters."

 This John Sanford is not the author of the Prey series of mystery novels.
-Click here to go to John Sandford's official web site.
+Go to John Sandford's official web site.

 Web Site Overview